-Why we like them: Classic, distinguished, beauty has a habit of speaking for itself.
-Speckled Sussex chickens are genuinely beautiful by nature and are one of the highest egg producers.
+Why we like them: Their grace, friendly nature is enhanced with their cold hardy grit.
+Their long and distinguished family background combined with kid friendly nature make them a perfect choice for novice chicken keepers.
+These girls are not just for looks.
+The hens are prolific brown egg layers.
+Sussex chickens make a brilliant addition to any backyard flock.
 Cold winters do not disturb their dependability to deliver you fresh eggs frequently.
 If you are seeking a lot of brown eggs from a bird that is attractive enough to show, this is her.

 Egg Color/ Frequency: Gifts 5-6 large brown eggs a week